sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d2-homework/README.md

 | Review RSpec setup in a Rails app |
 | Write controller specs for `new` and `create` actions |

+*Note: Scroll to the bottom for today's deliverables.*

 ## Why We Test

 - save time when we create or update a project